 The truth is, electrolysis usually causes only minimal discomfort.
 Modern electrolysis methods have reduced the discomfort; however, a topical anesthetic may be used if desired.

 Beware of devices that are being marketed for home use.
 These devices are targeted at the skin level and essentially melt or burn the hair in the opening of the follicle.
 These do not reach the part of the follicle that needs to be treated for permanent results.
-This can also cause trauma to the skin.
 These same issues are true with bleaches and chemical depilatories (liquids or creams) as well as containing harsh and irritating chemicals.

 Waxing is a temporary method of removing hair by applying a hot wax to the skin, and when it has dried, the wax is ripped off pulling the hair out with it.
 Besides being painful, this is also irritating and traumatic to the skin and sometimes can burn the skin or peel some of it off.
 Waxing and tweezing will cause the hairs to become coarser, more distorted and harder to remove permanently, and therefore should be completely discontinued once electrolysis has begun.